Where to Stay in Okinawa, For Every Traveler

 Shuri Castle is the biggest cultural sight in Naha.
 Unfortunately, it was burned to the ground in a tragic fire in 2019.
 It has been under reconstruction since 2022 and won't be finished until at least 2026.
 Great thing you're reading this blog and know ahead of time (unlike me who didn't learn until I got there).

-Accommodation in Naha
+Where to Stay in Naha

 We stayed at Hotel And Rooms Naha Port the night before flying out of Okinawa, and it was perfect.
-Their onsens opened at 6:00am, perfect for a pre-morning soak and relaxation.
+Their onsens opened at 6:00am, perfect for a pre-flight soak and relaxation.
 This hotel is unfortunately anti-tattoos, so be aware of this in case you have tattoos that cannot be covered without a bodysuit.

 6. Yanbaru National Park